-We have audited the financial statements of Windar Photonics plc for the year ended 31 December 2016 which comprise of the consolidated statement of profit or loss and other comprehensive income, consolidated statement of financial position and company statement of financial position, the consolidated cash flow statement, the company cash flow statement, the consolidated and company statement of changes in equity and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union and, as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.
+We have audited the financial statements of Windar Photonics Plc (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2017 which comprise the consolidated statement of profit or loss and other comprehensive income, the consolidated and company statement of financial position, the consolidated and company cash flow statement, the consolidated and company statement of changes in equity and notes to the financial statements, including a summary of significant accounting policies.

+The financial reporting framework that has been applied in the preparation of the group and parent company financial statements is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.